akshith6212/notes/JavaScript Course.md

   </form>
   ```

-- The above HTML code takes input namely username and password and checks if it's not null and if  so, it redirects to "page.html". **Important thing here is the attribute of form tag onsubmit having return statement in the attribute value indicating the dynamic nature i.e, the attribute activates when the onsubmit attribute is true and it will become true iff and only iff the validate() function returns true. and if we remove the return statement in the onsubmit attribute value then it redirects independent of the boolean value returned by the validate() function.
+- The above HTML code takes input namely username and password and checks if it's not null and if  so, it redirects to "page.html". **Important thing here is the attribute of form tag onsubmit having return statement in the attribute value indicating the dynamic nature i.e, the attribute activates when the onsubmit attribute is true and it will become true iff and only iff the validate() function returns true. and if we remove the return statement in the onsubmit attribute value then it redirects independent of the boolean value returned by the validate() function.**

 - ```html
-  // This form validates the username and password and indicate invalid entry iff any
+  // This form validates the username and password and indicate invalid entry if any
   <script>
   	function validate(){
           var user = document.getElementById("username");